CodeHalwell/gradio-mcp-agent-hack/README.md

 **Ready to experience the future of AI-assisted research and development?**

 Start by configuring your API keys and dive into the world of multi-agent AI collaboration! 🚀

+## 📝 License

+This project is licensed under the [MIT License](LICENSE).
+You are free to use, modify, and distribute this software with proper attribution.
+See the `LICENSE` file for details.